thecoder-10/Chatbot-Cureya/README.md

-# Chatbot-Cureya
-Chatbot for Cureya
+# Healthcare Chatbot
+A chatbot service that suggests the user some precautions based on the disease entered by his/her.
+<br>Here, we are using a static, self compiled dataset for diseases and their precautions.